malenkiki/alpha-background/README.md

 # AlphaBackground

-__Alpha background are difficult with IE7 and IE8… So this is a clean solution without DX filter, using PHP.__
+__Alpha background are difficult with IE6, IE7 and IE8… So this is one of the solutions using PHP.__

 My little class allows you to generate small PNG image (1px×1px) to have background with alpha transparency, for IE7 and IE8.